Buying a Used Spiral Staircase

 Ask If the Stair Meets Building Code:

-While it may not be your first thought, building code is a very important consideration.
+While it may not be your first thought when searching for spiral staircases for sale, building code is a very important consideration.
 Building code is a collection of safety regulations that buildings must meet in order to pass inspection.
 A non-code spiral staircase will be just as stable as a code spiral stair, but if you plan to sell your house or have it inspected, you will need a staircase that meets building code.
 The stair’s diameter is most fundamental code measurement.
 A spiral staircase must have at least a 5’ diameter to meet building code.
 This also gives your stair a 26” walking space, which is the closest to a traditional staircase that you will find on a spiral stair.
 Your landing platforms will also need to be at least as wide as your walking path.
 This creates a safe space to enter and exit your stair.
 For more details, you can visit our spiral staircase building code page.

 Ask What Finished Floor-to-Floor Heights Work with The Stair: